-Keynote for iPhone review
+Keynote 1.4 for iPhone [mac] full review

 When Apple introduced Keynote for the iPad last year, it did a terrific job translating the desktop application’s functions to the tablet’s multi-touch interface.
 However, the iPad imposed limitations that made the iOS version less than ideal for creating or editing presentations on the go.